Slashz07/netflixClone/README.md

-Its a responsive frontend clone of
+Its a responsive frontend clone of netflix